Greenacre

 Table Chart PROFILE FAQ

 Greenacre has a skilled workforce with diverse sector representation.
-Its unemployment rate was 10.3% in the past year, with an estimated employment growth of 1.4%.
+Its unemployment rate is 10.8%, with an estimated employment growth of 2.5% over the past year.

-As of June 2025, 10,289 residents are employed, while the unemployment rate is 6.1%, which is 2 percentage points higher than Greater Sydney's rate of 4.2%.
-Workforce participation in Greenacre lags at 42.2% compared to Greater Sydney's 60.0%.
-Leading employment industries among residents include health care & social assistance, retail trade, and construction.
-The area specializes in retail trade with an employment share of 1.3 times the regional level.
+As of September 2025, 10,282 residents are employed while the unemployment rate stands at 6.6%, which is above Greater Sydney's rate of 4.2%.
+Workforce participation in Greenacre lags significantly at 42.2% compared to Greater Sydney's 60.0%.
+The leading employment industries among residents include health care & social assistance, retail trade, and construction.
+Retail trade particularly has notable concentration with employment levels at 1.3 times the regional average.

-However, professional & technical services have a limited presence at 7.2% compared to the regional average of 11.5%.
-Employment opportunities locally appear limited as indicated by the count of Census working population versus resident population.
-In the 12-month period ending Sep-22, employment increased by 1.4%, while the labour force grew by 2.5%, leading to a rise in unemployment rate by 1 percentage point.
-In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%, with an unemployment rate increase of 0.3 percentage points.
-National employment forecasts from Jobs and Skills Australia project national employment expansion at 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
-Applying these projections to Greenacre's employment mix suggests local employment should increase by 6.5% over five years and 13.4% over ten years.
+However, professional & technical services employ only 7.2% of local workers, below Greater Sydney's 11.5%.
+The area appears to offer limited local employment opportunities as indicated by the count of Census working population versus resident population.
+Over a 12-month period ending in September 2025, employment increased by 2.5% while labour force grew by 4.0%, causing the unemployment rate to rise by 1.3 percentage points.
+In contrast, Greater Sydney saw employment rise by 2.1%, labour force grow by 2.4%, and unemployment increase by 0.2 percentage points.
+State-level data as of 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
+This compares favourably to the national unemployment rate of 4.3%.
+National employment forecasts from Jobs and Skills Australia project a growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Greenacre's employment mix suggests local employment should increase by 6.5% over five years and 13.4% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment

-As of June 2025, Greenacre has approximately 10,289 employed residents with an unemployment rate of 10.3%.
+As of September 2025, the suburb of Greenacre has approximately 10,282 employed residents with an unemployment rate of 10.8%.
 The elevated unemployment rate suggests challenging labour market conditions.
 The area faces employment challenges compared to other regions nationally.

-How does Greenacre's unemployment rate compare to the broader region?
+How does the suburb of Greenacre's unemployment rate compare to the broader region?

-As of June 2025, the unemployment rate in Greenacre stands at 10.3%, which is 6.1 percentage points above Greater Sydney's rate of 4.2%.
+As of September 2025, the unemployment rate in the suburb of Greenacre stands at 10.8%, which is 6.6 percentage points above Greater Sydney's rate of 4.2%.
 This higher unemployment rate may indicate local labour market challenges.
 For comparison, the national unemployment rate is 4.1%.

-What are the major employment sectors in Greenacre?
+What are the major employment sectors in the suburb of Greenacre?

-The employment landscape in Greenacre is dominated by several key sectors.
+The employment landscape in the suburb of Greenacre is dominated by several key sectors.
 The largest employers are health care & social assistance (14.1% of employment), retail trade (12.3%), and construction (10.4%).
 Other significant employers include education & training and transport, postal & warehousing.

-Over the past year to June 2025, Greenacre has experienced employment growth, with total employment increasing while the labour force increased.
+Over the past year to September 2025, the suburb of Greenacre has experienced employment growth, with total employment increasing while the labour force increased.
 As a result, the unemployment rate has rise.
 By comparison, Greater Sydney saw employment increased and its unemployment rate rose.

-What is the workforce participation rate in Greenacre?
+What is the workforce participation rate in the suburb of Greenacre?

-Which industries are over-represented in Greenacre's employment market?
+Which industries are over-represented in the suburb of Greenacre's employment market?

-What are the employment growth prospects for Greenacre?
+What are the employment growth prospects for the suburb of Greenacre?

-How does the job market in Greenacre compare nationally?
+How does the job market in the suburb of Greenacre compare nationally?

-What employment opportunities exist for skilled workers in Greenacre?
+What employment opportunities exist for skilled workers in the suburb of Greenacre?

 Income